2019 Rother District Council election: Eastern Rother by-election

 A by-election was held in Eastern Rother on 6 May 2021 after the resignation of Sally-Ann Hart following her election to Parliament in the 2019 general election.
 The seat was won by Conservative candidate Lizzie Hacking.

+Brede and Udimore by-election

+A by-election was held in Brede and Udimore on 16 June 2022 after the death of Jonathan Johnson.
+The seat was won by Conservative candidate Neil Gordon.